Carolina Freyre

-Carolina Freyre Arias, also known as Carolina Freyre de Jaimes (January 4, 1844 – May 29, 1916), was a Peruvian poet, playwright, and novelist.
+Carolina Freyre Arias (January 4, 1844 – May 29, 1916), also known as Carolina Freyre de Jaimes, was a Peruvian poet, playwright, and novelist.
 She is considered a pioneer among Latin American women journalists.

 Early life

 Freyre was born in 1844 in Tacna, a city in southern Peru.
 She was one of six children born to Juana Arias and Andrés Freyre Fernández.
 Her father was the director of several newspapers and the owner of a printing house.

 She studied at the Colegio Nacional de Educandas de Tacna, a school where young women learned to become teachers, and at a very young age she became a math teacher.

 Her writing career also began very early; she published her first verses of poetry at only 14 years of age, in one of her father's newspapers.